Fujifilm X-E2 versus Fujifilm X-M1

 |Fujifilm X20 (⇒ lft | rgt)||optical||no||2.8||460||fixed||no||4000||12.0||7||YES|

 The X-M1 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X-E2 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2 was succeeded by the Fujifilm X-E2S.

-So what is the bottom line?
-Is the Fujifilm X-E2 better than the Fujifilm X-M1 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Fujifilm X-E2 and the Fujifilm X-E2?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - Faster burst: Shoots at higher frequency (7 vs 5.6 flaps/sec) to capture the decisive moment.

 - More modern: Is somewhat more recent (announced 3 months after the X-M1).